Means tests for help with care costs – how they work

 How your assets and savings affect how much you pay for care

-*Your local authority or trust may still take some of your income if you’re below these limits.
+Your local authority or trust will still expect you to contribute some of your income if you’re below these limits.

 Why where you live affects how much you pay for care